fbpx

 At this point, you’ve now compiled a substantial set of useful information to help guide your content creation:

-• You’ve pinpointed your goals, which should influence the content types and formats you use (eg branded images for awareness, stories, and polls for engagement, product images and demo videos for conversion, etc)
+• You’ve pinpointed your goals, which should influence the content types and formats you use.
+That might look like: branded images for awareness, stories and polls for engagement, product images and demo videos for conversion.

-• You’ve defined your customer personas, which should influence your messaging (eg speaking in a relatable way, celebrating the things they love, and calling out the pain points that bother them)
+• You’ve defined your customer personas, which should influence your messaging, for example, speaking in a relatable way, celebrating the things customers love, and calling out the pain points that bother them.

-• You’ve assessed the competition to see what tactics they’re using, what’s working for them (and what isn’t), and how your brand can differentiate itself
+• You’ve assessed the competition to see their tactics, what’s working for them (and what isn’t), and how your brand can differentiate itself.

-• You’ve identified the social media channels which suit best your customer personas
+• You’ve identified social media channels that best suit your customer personas.

-Here’s a hypothetical content bucket for a fitness app company:
+Need some inspo?
+Here’s a hypothetical list of content buckets for a fitness app:

 Brand voice

-It’s good to have a diverse array of different content buckets.
+It's important to have a diverse array of different content buckets.
 But one unifying aspect that should be the same throughout all your content is your brand voice.

 Scheduling